PoisotLab/ms_mangal_synthesis/manuscript.md

+Ecological networks are a useful representation of ecological systems in which species or organisms interact [@HeleGarc14; @DelmBess18; @PoisStou16].

+**TODO** update this sentence to make sure we explain _why_ networks are important

-Ecological networks are a useful representation of ecological systems in which species or organisms interact [@HeleGarc14; @DelmBess18; @PoisStou16], and there has been a recent explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and along environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their structure: for example by invasion leading to a collapse [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19;
+As such, there has been a recent explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and along environmental gradients [@PellAlbo17; @TrojOles16].
+As ecosystems are changing rapidly, networks are at risk of undergoing rapid and catastrophic changes to their
-@BartMcCa19].
+structure: for example by invasion leading to a collapse [@MagrHolz17;
+@StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19; @BartMcCa19].
 Simulation studies suggest that knowing the structure of the extant network, *i.e.* being able to map all interactions between species, is not sufficient [@ThomGonz17] to predict the effects of external changes; indeed, data on the species occurrences and traits, as well as local extant and projected climate, are also required.

+**TODO** discuss Hortal et al. 2015.
+Annual Review of Ecology, Evolution, and Systematics.
+46, 523-549 on the Eltonian shortfall

 This change in scope, from describing ecological networks as local, static objects, to dynamical ones that vary across space and time, has prompted several